Saklain-Tonmoy/REST-API-Flask-Swagger-UI/README.md

 ```
 Bearer access-token
 ```
+> Note :: This access-token will expire after 10 minutes.
+Then you will have to login again and generate a new token.

 #### Step 5
 > After that, provide the informations by which you would like to search for hotels.